 Taxis pick up just outside baggage claim at the curb.
 Be sure to pick a registered taxi with a yellow sign on top of the car that has a meter.
 Registered taxis will have all of their licensing information displayed.
 A taxi to the center of Zagreb will cost between 150 and 250 kuna, depending on traffic.
 If you don’t get a registered taxi, be sure to set an agreed price before leaving the airport.

-You may also use Uber, which is usually a flat fee and cheaper than a taxi service.
+You may also use Uber, which is a flat fee of 95 kuna, so significantly cheaper than a taxi.

 Just outside Arrivals, there are many rental car agencies from all over the world.
 During peak season, it is highly recommended that you reserve a car in advance of your arrival.